-The idea of an open office (in a modern sense) started to be subject of discussion around 1960 in Germany.
+The idea of an open office (in a modern sense) started to be the subject of discussion around 1960 in Germany.
 The "office landscape", developed in Hamburg, was created to generate a new spatial structure with short communication channels, which should facilitate the flow of ideas and interdepartmental cooperation.
 The concept was more and more popular and spread across countries, from engineering firms and think tanks to other branches of business.

 Today, about 70% of US offices have open office space.
 And the trend of an open workplace design goes a few steps further.
-Corporations like Google and Yahoo have "opened" their structures and spaces even further and are banking on a free choice of workplace without fixed rooms and tables.
+Corporations like Google and Yahoo have "opened" their structures and spaces even further and are banking on a free choice of a workplace without fixed rooms and tables.
 Nothing should stand in the way of growing collaboration, organic communication and the resulting creation.
 The other advantages of open offices are obvious.
 If you have a problem, the team leader, or someone with the right solution, sits just a few steps further.
 Short express briefings or brainstorming sessions can be held directly at the workplace without much organizational effort.
-And they are always up to date on important information, for example latest project developments or the latest gossip.
+And they are always up to date on important information, for example, the latest project developments or the latest gossip.
 But since the introduction of open office concepts, the resistance against them is also provoking.

 One size that does not really suit anyone